Spelling Suggestion on the JVM #1: Norvig's Approach to Spelling Correction

 replaces: A letter is changed to another letter: wally becomes walky

-Note a delete could be amended with an insert.
-Correspondingly, a transpose could be fixed with an appropriate replace.
+Note that a delete could be amended with an insert.
+Correspondingly, a transpose could be fixed with the appropriate replace.
 We have two groups of symmetric edits.

 Hence, upon detecting a typo, we can hope to reconstitute the original word by applying an “opposing” edit.
-This insightful realization is the core of Norvig’s algorithm.
+This insightful realization is at the core of Norvig’s correction algorithm.